 Creative Economic Development

-On October 13, 2020 The Steel Yard facilitated a conversation that looks at creatives through the lens of employers and jobs in the for-profit and nonprofit creative industries.
-Guest speakers included Roger Cummings of Juxtoposition Arts, Jason Almeida and Sabrina Chaudhary of Stay Silent, and James Mark, local restaurateur.
+On October 13, 2020, The Steel Yard facilitated a conversation that looked at creatives through the lens of employers and jobs in the for-profit and nonprofit creative industries.
+Guest speakers included Roger Cummings of Juxtoposition Arts, Jason Almeida, and Sabrina Chaudhary of Stay Silent, and James Mark, local restaurateur.